KK Dubrovnik

 Košarkaški klub Dubrovnik (Dubrovnik Basketball Club) is a professional basketball club based in Dubrovnik, Croatia.
-It competes in the second Croatian division.
+It competes in the top-level Croatian league, the Premijer Liga.

 History

 The club was founded in 1946 and played all most of its history in lower Yugoslavian and then Croatian leagues.
-In 2004 KK Dubrovnik finally managed to qualify for the first league and they have been playing there ever since.
+In 2004, the club finally managed to qualify for the first league and they have been playing there ever since.